noftaly/nipinit/README.md

 ### Fresh start

-To start a new node project with nipinit, go to the directory you want in your terminal, and type:
+To start a new node project with nipinit, go in the parent directory of the location you want in your terminal, and type:
 ```shell
 $ nipinit
 ```